Tiburon Explorer

 Day 8 (Monday) – Cape Douglas, Isabela Island

-There will be 2-3 dives at Cabo Douglas on today.
-There is some great wildlife to see here, with Flightless Cormorants, Galapagos Penguins and Marine Iguanas accompanying Red-Lipped Batfish, Horn Sharks and Mola-Mola.
-It is sometimes possible to see Baleen Whales at this site too.
+There is some great wildlife to see at Cape Douglas, including Flightless Cormorants, Galapagos Penguins and Marine Iguanas.
+Beneath the waves you can hope to see Red-Lipped Batfish, Galapagos Bullhead Sharks and Mola-Mola.
+It is sometimes possible to see baleen whales at this site too.
+Diving here should be great for Marine Iguana encounters, as well as underwater volcanic formations.

 After diving here, the ship will make its transit to Punta Vicente Roca.